SieloBrowser/sielo-legacy/README.md

 Sielo is also made with ideas of people like you and testers.
 This is why I am very attentive to all your remarks and all your ideas.
 Besides, Sielo also integrates a command system, an idea brought by Rein Frost (I let you try to enter "!easteregg" or "!Witcher [enable/disable]" in the address bar).

 Furthermore, Sielo also has a [a page where we gather ideas](https://padlet.com/feldrise/j82miccj6zpb) (this page is quite recent and still a little empty).
-And finally, [the open beta 7](https://feldrise.com/Sielo/sielo_setup_1.10.03.exe) is free to download!
-If you use Debian, you can find a package [here](https://www.feldrise.com/Sielo/Linux/sielo-browser.deb) and if you use ArchLinux, Sielo is available in the AUR.
+And finally, [the last open beta](https://feldrise.com/Sielo/download.php?for=windows) is free to download!
+If you use Linux, you can find an AppImage [here](https://www.feldrise.com/Sielo/download.php?for=linux) and if you use ArchLinux, Sielo is available in the AUR.

 I also warmly thanks **hotaru70o**, **LavaPower** ([https://github.com/LavaPower](https://github.com/LavaPower)), **Kaktus** and **ilearn32** for their unfailing support and their contributions, they make this open beta possible!
 A big thanks to them!